3 Day Kayak & Walk Break

 Important Additional Information:

-During our quiet season (April to November) this itinerary might be altered to make the most of our winter sunshine, with 2 night's accommodation at Torrent Bay Lodge.
+*During our low season (May to November) this itinerary might be altered to make the most of our winter sunshine, with 2 night's accommodation at Torrent Bay Lodge.
+Low Season Itinerary here.

-As well as a wonderful holiday experience, your 3-Day Kayak and Walking break includes:
+As well as a wonderful holiday experience, your Kayak and Walk Break includes:

 - All top quality kayaking gear, with full instructions and safety brief: stable double kayak, buoyancy aid, spray jacket and dry bags to keep gear dry.
 (We cannot guarantee to keep delicate cameras or electronic gear dry so these are taken at your risk in the kayak).

-- Delicious fresh meals prepared by our skilled Lodge Hosts (dinner, breakfast, picnic lunch, snacks, fresh fruit, morning and afternoon teas)
+- Delicious fresh meals prepared by our skilled Lodge Hosts (dinner, breakfast, picnic lunch, snacks, fresh fruit, morning and afternoon teas).
+More details here.

-- Accommodation in your own share twin/double room with ensuite bathroom, including wonderful hot showers and all bedding
+- Accommodation in share twin/double room with ensuite bathroom, including wonderful hot showers and all bedding

 - No worries about lugging around heavy luggage.
 Lodge luggage bag and use of a daypack, with transfer and storage of luggage is included.*